namespaceciel/ciellab/README.md

 ## Installation

-You can either directly copy the header files from the [_portable_headers_](./portable_headers) directory for immediate use.

-**Alternatively**, you can download the entire repository into your project directory, such as a _third_party_ folder.
+Download the entire repository into your project directory, such as a _third_party_ folder.
 Then, add the following lines to your _CMakeLists.txt_:

 ```cmake
 target_link_libraries(${PROJECT_NAME} ciellab)